Wyatte73/ME-405-Mecha16/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[pid.py](./pid.py) – Implements a PID controller for motor speed regulation.

+### Task Diagram

 Task scheduling and shared variable management are implemented using cotask.py and task_share.py.
-A key limitation on task execution frequency is the resolution of the velocity measurements obtained from the encoders.
+The task diagram can be seen below in Figure _.A key limitation on task execution frequency is the resolution of the velocity measurements obtained from the encoders.
 Through testing, we determined that the maximum feasible task execution rate is approximately 100 Hz.
 Running all tasks at this frequency did not introduce any performance issues.
 The scheduler cycles through four tasks:

 &nbsp;&nbsp;&nbsp;&nbsp;Motor Control (Priority: 2, Period: 10ms):